tkreyling/catalog-service/README.md

 ## Price conversion

 The price conversion to Euro is done on the fly for every request.
-Performance and resilience could be improved by replicating exchange rate to the service data store.
+Performance and resilience could be improved by replicating the exchange rates regularly to the service data store.